awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 The **DynamoDBService** class uses the AWS SDK for Java V2 DynamoDB API to interact with the **Work** table.
 It adds new items, updates items, and perform queries.
 The following Java code represents the **DynamoDBService** class.
 In the following code example, notice the use of an **Expression** object.
 This object is used to query active or closed items.
 For example, in the **getClosedItems** method, only closed items are retrieved.

-Also, notice that an **EnvironmentVariableCredentialsProvider** is used.
-This is because this code is deployed to Elastic Beanstalk.
-As a result, you need to use a credential provider that can be used on this platform.
-You can set up environment variables on Elastic Beanstalk to reflect your AWS credentials.

 ```java
      package com.example.services;